RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 Pregnancy can also contribute to mental health issues, such as post traumatic stress disorder (PTSD) which affect pregnant women more than non-pregnant women (6-8% vs. 4-5%).[^6]

-Pregnancy also has a significant effect on finances.
-A study found significant financial challenges for women during and after pregnancy[^9]:
+Pregnant women also face financial challenges dur and after pregnancy:[^9]

 - 24% of women reported unmet healthcare needs due to costs and 60% faced affordability concerns about medical bills and debt.
 - Over half reported difficulty covering basic expenses, like housing and bills.